kimishidairessha/secureDiaLog/README.md

 *License: GNU GPL V3*

-Data is at the heart of managing our lives these data.
+Data is at the heart of managing our lives these days.
 But for too long it has been collected centrally.
 It does not need to be!
 Using the Solid Server standards we can now store our data in personal online data stores, or PODs.
 Through the research of the ANU's